-Criteria set for usage or practices; a rule or basis of comparison in measuring or judging.
-Standards are identified by directive wording such as "shall," "must," or "will".
+Standards are requirements and are identified by directive wording such as "shall," "must," or "will".

 STATIC RISK FACTORS

 For the purposes of these Standards, static risk factors refer to those characteristics that are set, are unchangeable by the juvenile and may be environmental, or based upon other observable or diagnosable factors.